-My initial training and background lies in the psychodynamic approach to therapy and I use this as the basis for my work, although I may draw on other modalities if it seems useful.
-The psychodynamic model involves working with both past and current experiences, and exploring the relationship between them.
-This holistic approach to therapy can enable a deeper understanding and acceptance of both the root cause and immediate symptom, to open up the prospect of changing the way you think, feel and behave in your relationships, environments and life events.
+My background is in psychodynamic counselling which is based on the principle that our current thought, behaviour and coping patterns are born of past experiences – both positive and negative.
+This holistic approach to therapy can enable a deeper understanding and acceptance of both the root cause and immediate symptom, to offer the prospect of changing the way you might think, feel and behave in your relationships, environments and life events.

 British Association for Counselling & Psychotherapy